HayleySummer/Qiskit_Hackathon_Europe/ProjectReport.md

 # Project Report

 ## Introduction
+In recent years, an increasing number of works have been published with the aim of combining the disciplines of quantum information processing and Machine Learning.
+Theories to merge these two fields have been put forward regularly since quantum information became an independent discipline.
+And as we know almost all the games nowadays are based on machine learning, the question that can be asked is why not use this new technique quantum machine learning to develop the games and also in order to be usable in quantum computers because of their efficiency compared to classical computers.

 ### RL Part:
 We don't want to hard-code knowledge about the environment and the best action to take in each case; that would be too much work and would become useless at the slightest change in the environment.
 We need methods that allow the agent to learn by itself to find the best moves to achieve the best cumulative reward.